metacpan/metacpan-cpan-extracted/distros/P/PDL-IO-Touchstone/README.md

 ## `$max_diff = f_uniformity($f)` - Return maximum frequency deviation.

-Return the maximum difference between an ideal uniformally-spaced frequency set and the frequency set provided.
+Return the maximum difference between an ideal uniformly-spaced frequency set and the frequency set provided.
 This is used internally by `f_is_uniform()`.
 For example: